For some people, moderate sun exposure may help clear up eczema, though it may be a trigger for others. Protective measures may help reduce flares.

 Eczema is an umbrella term for a group of skin conditions that cause itchy, inflamed, rash-like skin patches.
 These skin symptoms come and go, and periods of activity are known as flares.

 A variety of triggers are thought to bring on an eczema flare.
-Just about any type of weather can have an impact on your eczema, and sunny weather is no exception.
-Here’s what you should know about the sun and how it can affect eczema.
+Just about any type of weather can affect your eczema; sunny weather is no exception.

 The exact cause of eczema is unknown, but several factors are thought to play a role, including genes and triggers.